 Invest in proper running shoes

 When starting your running journey, one of the most important decisions you can make is investing in a good pair of running shoes.
-The right shoes can make a world of difference in your comfort and while running.
-Look for shoes that provide adequate cushioning, , and .
+The right shoes can make a world of difference in your comfort and performance while running.
+Look for shoes that provide adequate cushioning, support, and stability.
 Visit a specialty running store to get fitted properly and talk to an expert who can recommend the best shoe for your specific needs.

 Wear moisture-wicking clothing